Charleroi Volley

-Sharks Charleroi, previously Dauphines Charleroi (until 2017), is a Belgian women's volleyball club from Charleroi.
+Charleroi Volley, previously Dauphines Charleroi (until 2017), is a Belgian women's volleyball club from Charleroi.

 The women's A squad currently plays at the highest level of Belgian volleyball, Ere Divisie.
 They achieved promotion to the highest level of Belgian volleyball in 1988.

-Dauphines Charleroi also has a B squad in Nationale 3, the 4th tier of the Belgian volleyball league pyramid.
+Charleroi Volley also has a B squad in Nationale 3, the 4th tier of the Belgian volleyball league pyramid.
 The C and D team play in lower provincial leagues.

+In 2016 Dauphines Charleroi was merged with Carolo Smashing Club.
+The merged club was first named Sharks Charleroi, but the name was later changed to Charleroi Volley.

 Previous names

 The club have competed under the following names: